 The Serpent's Seed

-William Branham taught a version of the original sin that was highly unorthodox and which is referred to by his followers as the "serpent's seed" or "serpent seed" doctrine.
+William Branham taught a version of the original sin that was highly unorthodox, and which is referred to by his followers as the "serpent's seed" or "serpent seed" doctrine.
+It requires reading into the scripture something that is not evident in a plain reading of the text.
+William Branham's first pastor was Ray Davis, who was a high ranking member of the Ku Klux Klan (KKK).
+The Serpent's Seed doctrine has clear racist origins.

 This doctrine is comprised of the following related beliefs: